 Write down your questions so you remember to ask them during your visits.

 - Do not smoke.
-Your allergy symptoms may decrease if you are not around smoke.
-Nicotine and other chemicals in cigarettes and cigars can also cause lung damage.
+Nicotine and other chemicals in cigarettes and cigars can make an allergic reaction worse, and can also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.